-The Governing Body reviews and adopts the school's SEN policy on an annual basis.
+The Governing Body reviews and adopts the school's SEND policy on an annual basis.

-The designated governor for SEN (Mrs S Smith) meets with the school SENCo and reports back to the Governing Body.
+Termly, the designated governor for SEND, Mrs Gina Mees, meets with the school SENDCo and reports back to the Governing Body.

-The SENCo reports regularly to the Head-teacher and Governing Body on SEND.
+The SENDCo reports regularly to the Head-teacher and Governing Body on SEND.